raphCode/master-thesis-muzero/approach.typ

 This assumption does not hold for general-sum !gs with arbitrary payoffs.

 My extension of !mz to !mp !gs is inspired from the !mp !bi in !gt.
-It assumes a non-cooperative setting, where each !pl tries to maximize his individual payoff, like introduced in @sec_bi_mp.
+My reasoning is that the subgame perfection of !bi solutions enables the RL !ag to learn a behavior that exhibits strong play, regardless of the !as of other !pls.
+Specifically, when the other !pls act optimally, the overall play should be close to the !gtic optimal solution.
+Even if the other !pls do not perform optimally, the !ag should still be able to play reasonably.
+This is especially important in collaborative !gs, as it allows the !ag to compensate for bad teammates.

-I perform a number of changes to the !algo.
+I perform a number of changes to !mz.
 The updated training setup with all modifications is visualized in @fig_raphzero_training.

 === Individual !Vs